 By overcoming the duality of the subject and the object you can experience oneness with the divinity.
 Idol worship is a transformative practice.
 Before a devotee worships an idol he has to ritually install it and breathe life (prana) into it – called prana pratishta.
 It is your life energy which, at the end of the ritual, returns to you, purified and elevated.
 Inside your body, it purifies you further. .
 In idol worship the true worshipper becomes God who is present in him as his hidden Self…and attains immortal life through knowledge.

 A number of written prayers have survived from ancient Mesopotamia.
-They showed a people who were scared of their gods One’s place and success in society was thought to depend on his personal deity, including the development of his god’s certain talents and even his god’s personality.
-Everything he experienced was considered a reflection of what was happening to his personal god.
+One’s place and success in society was thought to depend on his personal deity, including the development of his god’s certain talents.

 Narcissistic mirroring is a strategic maneuver designed to deceive.
 This calculated approach starkly contrasts with healthy mirroring, which is rooted in a legitimate desire to understand and relate to another person.